AbstractSDK/cw-orchestrator/docs/src/chains/cosmos.md

 ## Usage

 See how to setup your main function in the [main function](../contracts/scripting.md#main-function) section.
-Update the network passed into the `Daemon` builder to be `networks::COSMOS_TESTNET`.
+Update the network passed into the `Daemon` builder to be `networks::COSMOS_HUB_TESTNET`.
 ## References

 - [Cosmos Hub Documentation](https://hub.cosmos.network/main)